 Historians believe that it was probably during one of these episodes that the monumental fountain containing a ship’s prow of limestone and the masterpiece of the Winged Victory of Samothrace statue were created.

-During the Roman, and particularly the imperial period, thanks to the interest of the Roman emperors, Samothrace became an international religious center, where pilgrims flocked from all over the Roman world.
+During the Roman, and particularly the imperial period, thanks to the interest of the Roman emperors, Samothrace became an international religious center, to which pilgrims flocked from all over the Roman world.

 The island is mentioned in the Bible, with the name Samothracia; the Book of Acts records that the Apostle Paul on his second missionary journey sailed from Troas to Samothrace and spent one night there on his way to Macedonia.